microsoft/MIDI/README.md

 code.
 * Infrastructure for a JSON-based configuration system for MIDI system profiles.
 * Additional API and enumeration information
-  * End-user renaming/aliasing of ports / groups while also keeping the driver-supplied name accessible
+  * End-user renaming/aliasing of devices / endpoints while also keeping the driver-supplied name accessible
   * More detailed information about devices (driver details, manufacturer info, etc.)
   * Transport information so apps know how the device is connected (USB, BLE, Network, etc.)
   * more
-  * For more details, see https://github.com/microsoft/MIDI/issues/4
 * Bluetooth MIDI 1.0 (currently supported in WinRT MIDI only)

 The majority of this infrastructure development will be done by the core team, mentioned below.
 We